Lung Cancer Clinical Trial

 Has an EGFR sensitizing mutation and/ or ALK translocation

-Has received prior systemic anti-cancer therapy or prior radiotherapy for NSCLC (palliative radiotherapy is allowed)
+Has received prior systemic anti-cancer therapy for metastatic or current advanced NSCLC (palliative radiotherapy is allowed)

 Being unable to operate the NovoTTF-200T device independently or with the help of a caregiver